Skip to content

 System Requirements

 Please ensure that your development system meets the following requirements before trying to build DAPHNE.
 Note that the DAPHNE container images already ship with all these dependencies installed.
+There is a convenience script to install all necessary dependencies to compile DAPHNE on Ubuntu distributions.
+However, in order to use optional features, such as CUDA or FPGA support, the respective requirements listed below still need to be installed separately.

 (*) You can view the version numbers as an orientation rather than a strict requirement.
 Newer versions should work as well, older versions might work as well.